ianhuezo/Titanic_Classification/README.md

 # Titanic_Classification
-A quick kaggle beginner's course on supervised learning using a SVM
+A quick kaggle beginner's practice on supervised learning using a SVM